jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 - Excessive levels of  Gaussian downsampling are unfavourable.
 - Recommended number of levels: for displacement x, use N = log_2(x).
+- From later chapters, it is learned that translation models usually aren't very good for large displacements

 ##### problem set related